ThanhDat4250/Soil-Moisture/README.md

 ### 3.  **Sensor Calibration:**

-Use the gravimetric method to calibrate the sensor.
-This involves measuring the weight of water per unit weight of dry soil (kg water/kg dry soil).
+Use the gravimetric method to calibrate the sensor — measuring the weight of water per unit weight of dry soil (kg water/kg dry soil).

 We did a simple experiment to measure 4 real soil samples and record the data including weights of wet soil, dry soil, and sensor reading values for the purpose of calibration.

-Here is the experiment video:
+> Here is the experiment video:

 With the actual data gathered from the abovementioned experiment, here is the linear graph that matches sensor reading values from 0 - 4095 with actual moisture percent present in the soil sample.

-This is the code [moisture_linear.py](./src/assets/graph/moisture_linear.py) to generate the graph below.
+> This is the code [moisture_linear.py](./src/assets/graph/moisture_linear.py) to generate the graph below.

 ![graph](./src/assets/img/graph_moisture.jpg)